Donearm/Scientia/content/travels/Bali.md

 There is also the possibility to move between the Gili islands by private or public ferry.
 The public one being the cheapest and can host around 30 persons.

+### Labuan Bajo and Komodo

+A couple of small islands, remote, have great beaches and water:

+* Le Pirate
+* Kanawa

+Both can be reached by renting a boat from Labuan Bajo port.
+There's nothing to do on these islands, being just a resort on an otherwise uninhabited island.

+### Other islands

+* Gili Layar is on the south-west of Lombok coast.
+It is quite remote and not developed at all.
+There's a coral reef, plenty of beaches, and an atmosphere of a quiet, tropical island.

 ## Getting around Bali